 Leave your comments and remembrances (if you don't see the comment box below, click on the "Read More" link).

-Read more about Sister Helen (pdf)
+Read more about Sister Grace (pdf)

 Memorial gifts may be made to Adrian Dominican Sisters, 1257 East Siena Heights Drive, Adrian, Michigan, 49221.

-Read more about Sister Anne Marie (pdf)
+Read more about Sister Catherine (pdf)

 Our Adrian Dominican cemetery with its circular headstones is a beautiful place of rest for women who gave their lives in service to God—and a peaceful place for contemplation and remembrance.